munificent/craftinginterpreters/book/calls-and-functions.md

 Do you notice how the argument slots the caller sets up and the parameter slots the callee needs are both in exactly the right order?
 How convenient!
 This is no coincidence.
-When I talked about each CallFrame having its own window into the stack, I never said those windows would be *disjoint*.
+When I talked about each CallFrame having its own window into the stack, I never said those windows must be *disjoint*.
 There's nothing preventing us from overlapping them, like this:

 <img src="image/calls-and-functions/overlapping-windows.png" alt="The same stack with the top-level call frame covering the entire stack and the sum() function's call frame window surrounding fn sum, 5, 6, and 7." />